4ms/metamodule-plugin-sdk/README.md

     access files in the plugin .mmplugin file, or anywhere on the SD Card or USB drive.
 There is a file picker and file save dialog box so users can locate files or specify a path to save into.

+## Licensing/Permissions

+If you are porting a plugin which you are not the original author, read this before you get too far in the porting process: (Licensing and Permissions)[licensing_permissions.md]